Undergraduate Academic Programs / Departments / Courses

 A more advanced course in applied statistics as used by behavioural scientists in designing and analyzing experiments and field studies.
 The major concentration of the course is analysis of variance and linear regression.
 In addition students are introduced to a variety of topics in multivariate statistics, including multiple regression and correlation, discriminant analysis, Hotelling’s T2 and multivariate analysis of variance.

-PREREQUISITE: Psychology 1010-1020, 2780-2790.
+PREREQUISITE: Psychology 1010 and 1020; and Psychology 2780 and 2790 OR Psychology 2700 and 2730 and 2750.
 Students majoring in areas other than psychology may enrol provided they have completed an introductory statistics course

 Three hours a week, two hours a week laboratory